IT-Generation-Monq/MONQ-OS/README.md

 Pictures as soon as the OS is done and avalible.
 ### COMING SOON
 ***AVALIBLE ON NOVEMBER**

-*It may be avalible after November
+*It may be avalible in a later date